iTwin/itwinjs-core/docs/learning/WriteAnInteractiveWebApp.md

 # Write An Interactive Web App

-[Simple Viewer App](https://github.com/imodeljs/imodeljs-samples/tree/master/interactive-app/simple-viewer-app) is a complete example of an interactive app that can be configured as a Web app.

 ## 1. Write the Portable Components

 See [how to write an interactive app](./WriteAnInteractiveApp.md) for a guide to writing the portable and reusable [frontend](./Glossary.md#frontend) and [backend](./Glossary.md#backend) code.